 - 4104.1 Intent.
-This PUD allows for phased residential cluster development on parcels of 35 acres or greater.
+This planned unit development allows for phased residential cluster development on parcels of 35 acres or greater.
 The purpose is to allow for small lot home site development while retaining a minimum of 75% of the parcel in agricultural production or Common Open Space.
-Where this purpose can be met, "clustered lots", "clustered home sites" and the "Cluster Incentive PUD" may include the development of dispersed lots or home sites.
-Development of up to three home sites per 35 acres is allowed, except that any Cluster Development under 30-28-401 et seq., C.R.S., as amended, shall not exceed two (2) residential units per each 35 acre increment. - 4104.2 Underlying Zoning Designations: A-80+, A/R 35+ - 4104.3 Land Use Categories: Agricultural, Residential. - 4104.4 Conditional Uses: Commercial and Industrial Uses exceeding Threshold Standards or other applicable standards, approved through appropriate review process. - 4104.5 Standards: For residential homesites, the A/R 3-9 or R-3 zoning standards apply, except that lots less than three acres may be created in the interest of preserving agricultural land or Common Open Space.
+Where this purpose can be met, "clustered lots", "clustered home sites" and the "Cluster Incentive Planned Unit Development" may include the development of dispersed lots or home sites.
+Development of up to three home sites per 35 acres is allowed, except that any Cluster Development under 30-28-401 et seq., C.R.S., as amended, shall not exceed two (2) residential units per each 35 acre increment. - 4104.2 Underlying Zoning Designations: A/R 35+ - 4104.3 Land Use Categories: Agricultural, Residential. - 4104.4 Conditional Uses: Commercial and Industrial Uses exceeding Threshold Standards or other applicable standards, approved through appropriate review process. - 4104.5 Standards: For residential homesites, the A/R 3-9 or R-3 zoning standards apply, except that lots less than three acres may be created in the interest of preserving agricultural land or Common Open Space.
 Adequate sewage disposal facilities, as approved by the County Health Department, must be provided. - 4104.6 Preservation of Agricultural Land and Open Space: At least 75% of the total parcel must be permanently platted for agricultural use or Common Open Space.
 On that portion of the parcel preserved for agricultural use, Threshold Standards for the A/R 35+ Zone, apply.
-(See 3304) - 4104.7 PUD Plan Approval and Phased Development Options.
+Refer to 3305 of this Code. - 4104.7 PUD Plan Approval and Phased Development Options.
 The Cluster Incentive PUD Plan must be approved and platted prior to commencement of home site development.
 Once the PUD Plan is approved and platted, the home sites may be developed in total or in phases.
-For the Cluster PUD, administrative and impact fees will also be phased as home site development occurs.
+For the Cluster Incentive PUD, administrative and impact fees may also be phased as home site development occurs. - A. In the event the administrative and impact fees are phased, a plat note will state "the developer is responsible for payment of appropriate fees regarding development and infrastructure".

-4105 INDPUD Industrial PUD.
+4105 INDPUD Industrial Planned Unit Development.

 - 4105.1 Intent.
-This PUD is designed for predominantly industrial uses. - 4105.2 Underlying Zoning Designations: Industrial Zone and Urban Services Zone (USZ) - 4105.3 Land Use Categories: Predominantly industrial.
-Residential and agricultural uses are allowed, but are subordinate to the industrial intent of this zone. - 4105.4 Conditional Uses: Exceeding Threshold Standards must mitigate significant adverse impacts.

-4105.5 Standars...: Threshold Standards apply, but may be exceeded based on an approved PUD Plan which mitigates significant adverse impacts.
+This planned unit development is designed for predominantly industrial uses. - 4105.2 Underlying Zoning Designations: Industrial Zone and Urban Services Zone (USZ) - 4105.3 Land Use Categories: Predominantly industrial.
+Residential and agricultural uses are allowed, but are subordinate to the industrial intent of this zone. - 4105.4 Conditional Uses: Exceeding Threshold Standards must mitigate significant adverse impacts. - 4105.5 Standards: Threshold Standards apply, but may be exceeded based on an approved PUD plan which mitigates significant adverse impacts.

-4106 Commercial PUD.
+4106 COMPUD Commercial Planned Unit Development.

 - 4106.1 Intent.
-This PUD is designed for predominantly commercial uses. - 4106.2 Underlying Zoning Designations: Commercial Zone and Urban Services Zone (USZ). - 4106.3 Land Use Categories: Predominantly commercial.
-Residential and agricultural uses are allowed, but are subordinate to the commercial intent of this zone. - 4106.4 Conditional Uses: Uses exceeding Threshold Standards must mitigate significant adverse impacts. - 4106.5 Standards: Threshold Standards apply, but may be exceeded based on an approved PUD Plan which mitigates significant adverse impacts.
+This planned unit development is designed for predominantly commercial uses. - 4106.2 Underlying Zoning Designations: Commercial Zone and Urban Services Zone (USZ). - 4106.3 Land Use Categories: Predominantly commercial.
+Residential and agricultural uses are allowed, but are subordinate to the commercial intent of this zone. - 4106.4 Conditional Uses: Uses exceeding Threshold Standards must mitigate significant adverse impacts. - 4106.5 Standards: Threshold Standards apply, but may be exceeded based on an approved PUD which mitigates significant adverse impacts.

-4107 GPUD GENERAL PUD.
+4107 GPUD General Planned Unit Development.